nwg/racket-wiki/Intro-Projects.md

   - _Forked to <http://github.com/97jaz/racket>_
   - _Any suggestions on what to do with net/tcp-redirect.rkt?
 Is the idea to get rid of tcp^ altogether?_
 * Fix warnings in C code  _(Forked to pmatos/racket to sort this one out.
 Will issue pull request when completed.)_
-  - Refer to [DrDr's make output](http://drdr.racket-lang.org/current/src/build/make) or your platform's make output
+  - Refer to the nightly build [logs](http://pre.racket-lang.org/build-log.txt) for our distributed platforms
 * Find uses of a-lists and replace them with hash tables where appropriate
   - Search for uses of assq and friends to find